Applying to Aeronautical and Astronautical Engineering at Stanford

 Funding is also available through Knight-Hennessy Scholars, which is designed to build a multidisciplinary community of Stanford graduate students dedicated to finding creative solutions to the world's greatest challenges.
 The program awards up to 100 high-achieving students every year with full funding to pursue a graduate education at Stanford, including full-time master's and PhD's in Aeronautics & Astronautics.
-To be considered, you must apply to Knight-Hennessy Scholars by September 12, 2018, and separately apply to the Aeronautics & Astronautics department by November 14, 2018.
+To be considered, you must apply to Knight-Hennessy Scholars by October 10, 2019, 1pm PT, and separately apply to the Aeronautics & Astronautics department by December 3, 2019.

 Is it possible to get a course or research assistantship?